Programming language: 1980s to 2000s

 During the 1980s, the invention of the personal computer transformed the roles for which programming languages were used.
 New languages introduced in the 1980s included C++, a superset of C that can compile C programs but also supports classes and inheritance.
 Ada and other new languages introduced support for concurrency.
 The Japanese government invested heavily into the so-called fifth-generation languages that added support for concurrency to logic programming constructs, but these languages were outperformed by other concurrency-supporting languages.

-Due to the rapid growth of the Internet and the World Wide Web in the 1990s, new programming languages were introduced to support Web pages and networking.
+Due to the rapid growth of the Internet and the World Wide Web in the 1990s, new programming languages were introduced to support web pages and networking.
 Java, based on C++ and designed for increased portability across systems and security, enjoyed large-scale success because these features are essential for many Internet applications.
 Another development was that of dynamically typed scripting languages—Python, JavaScript, PHP, and Ruby—designed to quickly produce small programs that coordinate existing applications.
 Due to their integration with HTML, they have also been used for building web pages hosted on servers.

 2000s to present

 During the 2000s, there was a slowdown in the development of new programming languages that achieved widespread popularity.
-One innovation was service-oriented programming, designed to exploit distributed systems whose components are connected by a network.
+One innovation was service-oriented programming, designed to exploit distributed computing systems which components are connected by a network.
 Services are similar to objects in object-oriented programming, but run on a separate process.
 C# and F# cross-pollinated ideas between imperative and functional programming.
-After 2010, several new languages—Rust, Go, Swift, Zig and Carbon —competed for the performance-critical software for which C had historically been used.
-Most of the new programming languages use static typing while a few numbers of new languages use dynamic typing like Ring and Julia.
+After 2010, several new languages—Rust, Go, Swift, Zig, and Carbon —competed for the performance-critical software for which C had historically been used.
+Most of the new programming languages use static typing while a few numbers of new languages use dynamic typing like Julia.

-Some of the new programming languages are classified as visual programming languages like Scratch, LabVIEW and PWCT.
+Some of the new programming languages are classified as visual programming languages like Scratch and LabVIEW.
 Also, some of these languages mix between textual and visual programming usage like Ballerina.
-Also, this trend lead to developing projects that help in developing new VPLs like Blockly by Google.
-Many game engines like Unreal and Unity added support for visual scripting too.
+Also, this trend lead to developing projects that help in developing new visual languages like Blockly by Google.
+Many game engines like Unreal and Unity support visual scripting.